-Beans, like soybean, are rich in Vitamin C and build the immune system of your baby.
+Beans, like soybeans, are rich in Vitamin C and build the immune system of your baby.
 They protect your baby from falling prey to common ailments like cold, cough, or flu.
-They also assist in controlling free radicals, and thus, immunize your baby’s overall health.
+They also assist in controlling free radicals and, thus, immunize your baby’s overall health.

 4. Proper Development

 Beans, like kidney beans, are a high source of folate, which can help foster the growth of red blood cells in babies, thereby encouraging the normal development and functioning of the vital organs.
 Babies also require folate for the healthy progression of their brain.